Got Yard? Farm it!

 What’s Possible with Back Yard Farming

-Backyard Farming, also call Urban Farming and Suburban Farming, is a movement where average people in typical homes in neighborhoods, are turning part of their property, mainly part of their backyards into mini or micro farms and doing things like:
+Backyard Farming, also call Urban Farming and Suburban Farming, is a movement where average people in typical homes in neighborhoods, are turning part of their property, mainly part of their backyards into mini or micro farms.

-- Growing all the salad ingredients they need for a year
+- Growing microgreens and salad ingredients year round

-- Growing 100 pounds of potatoes on a tiny patio
+- Growing 100 lbs of potatoes on a tiny patio

 - Raising rabbits or quail for meat

-- Growing 100 pounds of garlic and selling it for $10 a pound at farmers markets
+- Growing garlic and selling it for an average retail of:

 - Raising bees and selling honey for $7 a pound at farmers markets

-- Making your own Beer, Wine, Meade, Cider or Brandy
+- Making your own beer, wine, mead, cider or brandy

 - Making or growing products that can be sold on sites like Etsy, ebay, Amazon and Craigslist.